mxyx-club/TheOtherUs-Edited/README.md

 | Polus | 4 | 14 | 15
 | Airship | 2 | 23 | 15
 -----------------------

-### Random Maps
-**Play On A Random Map** If enabled it allows you to set percentages for each current map.

-**Finish Tasks Before Haunting Or Zooming Out** You have to finish your tasks before you get the possibility to zoom out.

-**Use Random Map Setting Presets:** When this option is turned on, the game will switch to the `Random Preset <MapName>` when a game is started on a random map. **This includes vanilla options!**.
-This makes it possible to e.g. play with less tasks on large maps like Airship.
-The game will **remain** in the preset for that random map after the match.

-The random map presets can still be used like normal presets, if you **turn of** `Play On A Random Map` (make sure you do this in all presets you are using).

 # Custom Hats